Parici75/python-poetry-bootstrap/README.md

 > *Author: [Benjamin Roland](https://www.github.com/parici75)*

-This repository contains the setup, configuration and `make` targets to set up a repeatable Python development environment with Poetry.
+This repository contains the backbone, configuration and `make` targets to set up a repeatable Python development environment with Poetry.

+For additional context, read the accompanying [blog post](https://benjaminroland.onrender.com/blog/migrating-to-poetry).

 ## 🚦 Requirements
 Make sure you have Poetry installed on your system (see [instruction](https://python-poetry.org/docs/#installing-with-the-official-installer)).